 Many small accountant firms rely on client referrals as their primary means of acquiring new clients.
 One of the ways to maximise your client referrals is to deliver extraordinary client service.
 Extraordinary client service isn't just good service, it's the type of service which will get your clients talking about how good you are.
 In this blog post we explore what drives extraordinary client service.
 Read more

 Buying behaviour for accountancy services has changed.
 Have you kept up?

-The way people buy accountancy services has changed, and continues to evolve.
+If you want to win new, bigger and better clients, you need to know that the way people buy accountancy services has changed and continues to evolve.
 Be honest, you know buyer behaviour has changed; but has your behaviour changed?
 Do your marketing priorities reflect changes in the way your prospects look for and buy your services, or do you (especially when needing to top up the pipeline) reach out for the tried and tested methods of business development?
 Read more